Skip to main content

 Letters of Recommendation

-For SCS jobs, 3-5 letters is standard for applicants still in a graduate program.
-If you’re teaching in a temporary slot or doing a post-doc, solicit 1-2 additional letters from your chair and/or other supportive colleague at your current institution.
-For MLA jobs, 5 or more letters are the norm.
-For jobs in other fields, check with members of the relevant departments and the organizations’ official websites (some available at the end of this booklet).
 Your letter-writers should aim to cover both teaching and research.
 Most recommenders will welcome discussion with you on the direction their letters should take, in order to avoid duplicating their colleagues’ comments.
 Tell your recommenders who else is writing on your behalf.
 A letter from the chair is standard for European jobs, common but not required for positions in the US.

-The brave new world of internet job applications is neither organized nor consistent.
-It can be a nightmare for faculty writing for a dozen students who may be applying to twenty or more posts.
+The landscape of internet job applications is neither well organized nor consistent.
+It can be a nightmare for faculty writing for a dozen students who may be applying to twenty or more posts each.
 Depending on the institution, faculty may be asked to submit letters by direct email to the job-search chair, or (horrors) via a password-protected Human Resources website crammed with vacuous mini-questionnaires.
 Some students use the Interfolio service, which is convenient except when the faculty member wants to personalize a letter.
 And Interfolio is not free.
 How best to deal with this mess?
 Until a central secure database is established (don’t hold your breath), it is most helpful for faculty when you send each recommender a list that looks like this.
 Try to limit yourself to one list per month, and try to convey as much information as possible in long emails: don’t send a dozen short emails that scatter information up and down the faculty member’s inbox.

-Round #1: September 22, 2017
+Round #1: September 22, 2024

 Letters submitted by email:

-University of X Email address Deadline
+Job posting title, University of X, Email address, Deadline

 Letters submitted on the internet: you will receive an email with a link *

-University of X Deadline
+University of X, Deadline

 As jobs are posted, your list will change.
 Keep your lists of rounds separate, and number them, so that faculty can easily track which places they’ve already sent letters to.

-Round #2: October 14, 2012
+Round #2: October 14, 2024

 And so on…